-A group exhibition at the Koppel Hive Project, Holborn Viaduct, presented by Kanbi Projects, an art advisory and curatorial organisation with a focus on artists from Africa and the diaspora.
+This group exhibition at the Koppel Hive Project, Holborn Viaduct, is presented by Kanibi Projects, an art advisory and curatorial organisation with a focus on artists from Africa and the diaspora.

 The 12 artists, working in painting, photography, video and sculpture, use diverse visual language to express themes around race and the complexities of blackness.